madiganz/gogrep/README.md

 # gogrep
-File searcher that can be run in parallel.
+File searcher that has a sequential or parallel processing option.
 Optimized for large files.

 ## Get source code
 go get -u github.com/madiganz/gogrep